 Simplicity is KEY.
 Here are 4 Essential Steps for Daily Rhythm:

 - EVERY MORNING – Set your intention.
 Ask yourself those essential questions of what tone and energy you want to bring into your day.
 COMMIT to HOW you want to show up for yourself.
 Prioritize attunements and energy healing.

 - EVERY MORNING – Do simple centering practices that anchor your intention.
-Focus.
+Focus on energy healing.
 Begin anew.